 Not Looking for CEUs?
 Explore Social Work Master’s and Doctorate Programs

 If continuing education is not for you, a master’s or doctorate in social work may be a great fit for you.
-A master’s degree in social work or doctorate in social work can help those looking to advance their career in the field of social work.
+A master’s degree in social work or Doctorate of Social Work (DSW) program can help those looking to advance their career in the field of social work.

 While there are many master’s in social work or MSW programs to choose from, it’s important to consider whether you can relocate or not.
 If relocating to an on-campus program is not an option for you, an online MSW program may provide the flexibility you need to balance your career and educational aspirations.
 Students also have the option of enrolling in an accelerated program.